 The Engineer will process a contract price adjustment for deck concrete based on the surface tolerance measurements determined in Section 602.04 E, "Surface Tolerances".
-The amount of the contract price adjustment will be determined by multiplying the contract unit price for the deck concrete contract item by the area that is out of tolerance and the appropriate Contract Price Reduction Factor in Table 602-02.
+The amount of the contract price adjustment will be determined by multiplying the contract unit price for "Class AAE-3 Concrete" by the total area that is ground to meet tolerance, measured in square yards, and the appropriate Contract Price Reduction Factor in Table 602-02.

-1 able 602-02

 Deviation Contract Price Reduction Factor

-1/8 inch and \leq 1/4 inch 2.5%
+1/8 inch and $\leq$ 1/4 inch 2.5%

-1/4 inch and \leq 1/2 inch 7.5%
+1/4 inch and $\leq$ 1/2 inch 7.5%